CordellGriggs/PHYS4130-S26/Michael/ODEs/Project 3/writeup.md

 # Project 3
 ## Introduction
-Few areas of math enjoy such a privelleged position in physics as differential equations do.
-However, for all of their utility in modeling physical system, the average differential equation(s) that we encounter outisde of an introductory course lack any kind of analytic solution.
+Few areas of math are as useful in physics as differential equations.
+However, for all of their utility in modeling physical system, the average differential equations that we encounter outisde of an introductory course lack any kind of analytic solution.
 This necessitates the development of numerical methods that can efficiently and accuratley approximate solutions to initial value problems.
 In this porject, we will examine different algorithms for solving ODEs and see how they solve the simple harmonic oscillator along with some other special cases.

 ## Algorithms and Theory
-We will first examine the different numerical methods that will be used.
-These functions were written to be highly general in their use case.
-The functions are able to take in lists of initial conditions and solve a system of coupled first order ODEs.
-The outputs are structured as lists of solution.
-For example, if you pass in lists of length n, then the functions output a list with the array of times as its first element, and a sequence of two element lists containing the phase space trajectories for the lists of initial conditions.
-They are all capable of solving a system of the form
+Equations of motion in physics are typically 2nd order ODEs.
+However, most ODE algorithms are dervied to solve systems of coupled first order equations.
+Therefore, the code has been written to solve problems of them form

 ```math
 \dot{x} = f(t,x,y)